 Brexit: Some Advice From a UK Expat Living in Portugal

 Alistair is a 30-year-old architect and illustrator from Southampton who’s been living in Lisbon for a year now.
 With the Brexit deadline looming we asked him to give us his opinion about the situation and how he thinks it will affect the British citizens living in Portugal at the moment.
+This is what he had to say about the current situation.

 I was against Brexit

 As a proud immigrant who was born and raised in the UK, who embraced the European Union’s freedom of movement to study, work, love and live between the UK, Germany, Hungary and now Portugal, it goes without saying, I am adamantly against the decision made in 2016 for the UK to leave the EU.
+I have however with deep regret accepted this decision and hope I can share some advice for anyone affected by Brexit.

 Deal or no-deal Brexit?
 What does this mean for English expats living in Portugal?